-Pickleball, a sensational game for all generations, has crossed the Pacific and landed in Australia.
-Laughter and whiffle balls popping gleefully off paddles herald the arrival of this crazy game with the funny name.
+We often call it the Best Game you’ve never heard of.
+Pickleball, a sensational game for all generations, has crossed the Pacific and taken root in Australia.
+Laughter along with whiffle balls popping off paddles herald the arrival of this great game with the funny name.

 What is Pickleball?

-Pickleball is a game played either indoors or out, as singles or doubles, on a court the size of a badminton court over a low tennis-style net.
-It is played with a paddle made from either wood, graphite, or aluminium and a light, plastic whiffle ball a bit larger than a tennis ball but with holes in.
+Pickleball is a bat-and-ball game played either indoors or out, as singles or doubles, on a court the size of a badminton court over a low tennis-style net.
+It is played with an oversized ping-pong paddle and a light, plastic whiffle ball a bit larger than a tennis ball but with holes.
 The scoring takes you through to eleven and the winners must be ahead by two.
 Because the games are relatively short, players waiting in the wings for a court are assured of a game without much delay.
 It’s the best fun to be had on two legs!

-Invented on Bainbridge Island, Seattle some 50 years ago by Barney McCallum and a group of sports-crazy friends, it was initially played with wooden paddles a bit larger than a ping-pong bat.
+Created on Bainbridge Island, Seattle almost 60 years ago by Barney McCallum and a group of friends, it was initially played with wooden paddles.
 In fact, the game is a mixture of tennis, badminton and ping-pong and as such is highly favoured, and easily learned by players of these and other bat-and-ball sports.
-Little did the inventors know that forty years later the sport would boast millions of players across four continents.
+Little did Barney and friends know that forty years later the sport would boast millions of players across four continents.

 Where did the name come from?